Tyla (album)

-Tyla is the debut studio album by South African singer Tyla, released on 22 March 2024 through FAX and Epic Records.
-A deluxe edition, titled Tyla +, was released on 11 October 2024.
-The album blends amapiano, pop, Afrobeats and R&B, with lyrical themes centered on empowerment and relationships.
-In an interview with Nandi Madida, Tyla shared her intention to infuse the album with a distinctly South African sound.
+Tyla (stylised in all caps) is the debut studio album by South African singer Tyla.
+It was released on 22 March 2024 through FAX and Epic Records.
+The album blends amapiano, pop, Afrobeats and R&B in its production, and lyrically focuses on empowerment and relationships.
+It features guest appearances from Kelvin Momo, Tems, Becky G, Skillibeng, Gunna and Travis Scott.

-Tyla features guest appearances from Kelvin Momo, Tems, Becky G, Skillibeng, Gunna and Travis Scott.
-Recording sessions spanned two and a half years across seven countries.
-Tyla, alongside collaborators Ari PenSmith, Mocha Bands, Believve and Sammy Soso, led the album's production and songwriting.
-The lead single, "Water", marked Tyla's breakthrough, peaking at number 7 on the U.S. Billboard Hot 100 and earning multi-platinum certifications in several countries.
-Other singles include "Truth or Dare", "Art" and "Jump".
+Recording sessions spanned two and a half years across seven countries, and Tyla worked alongside collaborators including Ari PenSmith, Mocha Bands, Believve and Sammy Soso to write and product the record.
+The lead single from the album, "Water", marked Tyla's international breakthrough; it peaked at number 7 on the U.S. Billboard Hot 100 and earned multi-platinum certifications in several countries.
+Other singles from the album included "Truth or Dare", "Art" and "Jump".

 The album was released in the UK by Since '93 and RCA Records.
 CD and vinyl formats were distributed in South Africa by Sony Music South Africa and in the U.S. by Epic Records.
 A Japanese edition was released on 7 August 2024 by Sony Music Entertainment Japan.
 Tyla promoted the album through pop-up shows and live performances in countries including the UK and Japan.
+A deluxe edition, titled Tyla +, was released on 11 October 2024.

-The album received widespread critical acclaim, with reviewers praising Tyla's versatility in blending multiple genres.
-Tyla debuted at number 24 on the U.S. Billboard 200, amassing 24,000 album-equivalent units in its first week.
+Tyla received critical acclaim from critics, who praised Tyla's versatility and the album's blending of multiple genres.
+It debuted at number 24 on the U.S. Billboard 200, amassing 24,000 album-equivalent units in its first week.
 It reached number one in Tunisia and Papua New Guinea and charted within the top 20 in the UK, the Netherlands, Norway, New Zealand and Switzerland.
 The album won Newcomer of the Year, Best Pop Album and Female Artist of the Year at the 30th Annual South African Music Awards.
 It was certified gold and higher in multiple territories.
 In support of the album, Tyla announced the Tyla Tour but had to cancel and reschedule some shows due to injuries.